VBScript program to inventory all computers in the domain. The program uses ADO to retrieve the names

 However, the connection attempt will still timeout if WMI is not installed on the remote computer.
 WMI

-line when the program ran, and which computers did not have WMI installed.
+were off line when the program ran and which computers did not have WMI installed.

-documented and how many computers have been documented.
-The user can abort the program by closing
+documented.
+The user can abort the program by pressing Ctrl-C.

 The name and path of the spreadsheet are passed to the program as an argument.
-WMI, Microsoft Excel,
+WMI and

 are started and logged into the domain will be documented.
 However, it is not required that any users